ShrekBytes/v5/content/featured/UngaBunga/index.md

   - web-ext
 ---

-A Firefox extension for user agent spoofing with always up-to-date user agents and some nice features.
+A Firefox extension for user agent spoofing with always up-to-date user agents and some nice and advanced features with modern look and feel